 Each year, Loyola chooses a Common Text for all first-year students to read before arriving on campus.
-During Fall Welcome Week, the entire Class of 2020 will convene and you will discuss this text with your academic advisor and your fellow students in your Messina group.
+During Fall Welcome Week, the Class of 2027 will convene, and you will discuss this text with your academic advisor and your fellow students in your Messina group.
 It is important that you read the text with care and come prepared to discuss the ideas presented in this study guide.
 The Common Text is considered “common reading” and may be included in Messina course discussions, tests, or assignments.
-We will also sponsor lectures and events throughout the year to address themes raised in the text and the upcoming election.
+Messina will also sponsor events throughout the year to address themes raised in the text.

-Contact the Messina Office at 410-617-2669 or visit www.loyola.edu/messina for a list of academic and support services available to Loyola students, including helping you make the transition to campus and college life.
+Contact the Messina Office at 410-617-2669, firstname.lastname@example.org, or browse the website for a list of academic and support services available to Loyola students, including helping you make the transition to campus and college life.